 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Dearborn?
-The math is simple: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
-Our low-wall 20-yard container handles the tonnage for most homes; it keeps the load height manageable for your crew, and it avoids heavy overage fees in Wayne.
+How big a container do you actually need for a roof tear-off in Dearborn?
+Most asphalt shingles follow a simple conversion rule: one square equals roughly two-thirds of a cubic yard.
+Our 20-yard low-wall roll-off handles the tonnage for typical homes; it stays stable while you fill the bin, ensuring you stay under the weight limit for Wayne.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Dearborn residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.